data-apis/array-api/spec/API_specification/set_functions.md

         -   **counts**: _&lt;array&gt;_

             -   an array containing the number of times each unique element occurs in `x`.

-                _TODO: should this be `int64`?
-This probably makes sense for most hardware; however, may be undesirable for older hardware and/or embedded systems._
+The returned array must have the default integer data type.